 But then I wondered about a body for my masterpiece.
 Contrary to what some people think, I decided that the body was extremely important to what I wanted, a lightweight, exceptionally figured, highly finished piece of superb wood.
 As you can see from the pictures - I got one.
 This body is made on the back from Swamp Ash, with a very thin Ebony slice covered with the highest grade maple you can get and very well book matched.

 It looked good, and weight was absolutely not a problem... it's hollow.
 Anyway, I spent MONTHS building this instrument - the shielding inside the cavity alone took me a week!
-But I spared no expense when I built this Strat and the results were beyond my expectations - a perfect Strat.
+But I spared no expense when I built this Stratocaster and the results were beyond my expectations - a perfect Stratocaster.
 It really makes me wonder exactly why Fender can't do what I did, they make these copy guitars and put all that time behind them (so they say) but cannot compete with little old me?
 Amazing.

 pictures) I liked that one because it's grey tweed - I have not seen

 But how does it sound I hear you ask?
 The answer is simple - listen yourself.
 Just select the track 'Kathy' from the music player on the lower right of this website and you are listening to this guitar.
 Remember of course that I built this guitar for me not you, so you may not like my sound (or that of the guitar) but hey, music IS subjective and for every thousand people who don't like it if I find one I would be better known than Steve Vai - so there...

+For the price of this guitar (it cost me no more than £850 pounds built) I believe that I could not buy a Stratocaster from anywhere in the world like it - and this one I KNOW was built correctly - I did it myself.
 So don't be afraid of doing one of these guitars yourself - Fender is a prime instrument for making your own - it's typically a bolt together affair - and that was the beauty of Leo - basically an engineer who could think through one of the best designed guitars in the world.
 It is uncanny how this design has remained such an icon.